Local road maintenance in Eden-Monaro will receive a boost thanks to funding under the Australian Government’s Roads to Recovery Program.

-Councils in Eden-Monaro will receive the following quarterly payment under the program:
+Councils in Eden-Monaro will receive the following payment:

 “From 2013–14 to 2023–24, the Government will provide $6.2 billion under the Roads to Recovery Program, with an ongoing commitment of $500 million each year following,” Mr Hogan said.

-“We are investing in infrastructure nationwide to drive Australia’s world-leading economic recovery from COVID-19.
+“We are investing in infrastructure nationwide in order to lay the foundations for economic recovery following the COVID-19 pandemic.

-“Assisting local councils to maintain and improve roads under their jurisdiction is a big part of that, which is why we have made a $2.5 billion commitment through the Local Road and Community Infrastructure Program and earlier this year brought forward $1.3 billion of the 2021–22 Financial Assistance Grant payment.”
+“Assisting local councils to maintain and improve roads under their jurisdiction is a big part of that, which is why we are also funding a $2.5 billion Local Road and Community Infrastructure Program and the bringing forward of $1.3 billion of the 2021–22 Financial Assistance Grant payment.”

 Mr Hogan said Roads to Recovery investments deliver safer roads in local government areas throughout the country.

-“The Australian Government supports local governments to provide vital infrastructure and services through a range of programs,” Mr Hogan said.
+“The Australian Government supports local governments to provide vital infrastructure and services through a range of programs.

-“This support includes the Financial Assistance Grant and Bridges Renewal, Black Spot, Heavy Vehicle Safety and Productivity, Roads to Recovery and Local Roads and Community Infrastructure programs.”
+“This support includes Financial Assistance Grants and the Bridges Renewal, Black Spot, Heavy Vehicle Safety and Productivity, Roads to Recovery and Local Roads and Community Infrastructure programs.”